STATEMENT OF MISSION

 Serve by funding and participating in programs for the poor, powerless and voiceless, and by defending them against injustice and abuse.

 In conclusion we:

-Affirm that we are created in the image of God and through Holy Baptism and spiritual regeneration we bear one another's burdens, so that we can provide help in times of trouble and advance maturity and independence among us.
+Affirm that through Holy Baptism and spiritual regeneration we bear one another's burdens, so that we can provide help in times of trouble, advance maturity in Christ, and promote independence among us.

 Approved by the Church Council May 13, 1989